 Pilbara Capacity Building

-The Pilbara Capacity Building Program included the development of a remote and regionally appropriate Act-Belong-Commit framework to build social and emotional wellbeing in select regional communities in Western Australia - focusing on the towns of Karratha and Onslow.
+From 2014 until 2018, Mentally Healthy WA, in partnership with Chevron Australia, developed the Pilbara Capacity Building Program, a program designed to build social and emotional wellbeing in select regional communities in Western Australia - focusing on the towns of Karratha and Onslow.

 - Build the capacity of communities in regional and remotes area of WA by supporting and strengthening individual resilience,

 - Support people to take part in activities that are good for their mental health by supporting free community events or providing free activities, and